TheUltiOne/BetterPlayerXP/README.md

 A plugin that adds a leveling system to your server.
 Users start at level 1, and gain experience through doing tasks such as escaping as a classd or scientist, winning the round, killing an SCP, etc.

+# READ ME!!!

+There are a few issues with the plugin but it is still usable, One issue is with commands not working!
+If you want to fix it please go ahead and do so. -Denty (I just rebuilt this since Atom was having an issue with their compiler)

 # Fork info

 This fork is meant to update the plugin to latest EXILED 2 and 3 in the future, and add much more features.
-(Update to 3.0.5 in Progress)

 # Installation

-**[EXILED](https://github.com/galaxy119/EXILED) must be installed, 2.14.X for 0.1.0, older for really old 2.0.X, or even 1.5.X or SMod**
+**[EXILED](https://github.com/galaxy119/EXILED) must be installed, 3.3.X, 2.14.X for 0.1.0, older for really old 2.0.X, or even 1.5.X or SMod**

 Place the `BetterPlayerXP.dll` file in your `~/.config/Exiled/Plugins` folder.